Peace lilies are one of my favorite houseplants as they are one of the few that flower for months on end!

 Key Takeaways:

-• Typically watering peace lilies once per week meets their watering requirements to keep the plant hydrated.
+- Typically, watering peace lilies once per week meets their watering requirements to keep the plant hydrated.
 Water with a generous soak each time to ensure the soil is evenly moist.
-Mist the leaves with water to increase humidity and prevent the peace lily drying out.
+Mist the leaves with water to increase humidity and prevent the peace lily from drying out.

-• Mist the leaves with water to increase humidity and emulate the conditions of the peace lilies native rainforest environment.
+- Mist the leaves with water to increase humidity and emulate the conditions of the peace lily’s native rainforest environment.